openxpki/openxpki/doc/quickstart.rst

 #.
 Go to "Request", select "Request new certificate"
 #.
 Complete the pages until you get to the status "PENDING" (gray box on the right)
 #.
 Logout and re-login as RA Operator (Username: raop, Password: openxpki )
 #.
-Go to "Approval", select "Home / My tasks"
+Select "Home / My tasks", there should be a table with one request pending
 #.
-Select your Request, change the request or use the "approve" button
+Select your Request by clicking the line, change the request or use the "approve" button
 #.
 After some seconds, your first certificate is ready :)
+#.
+You can download the certificate by clicking on the link in the first row field "certificate"
 #.
 You can now login with your username and fetch the certificate

 Enabling the SCEP service
 ^^^^^^^^^^^^^^^^^^^^^^^^^